justunsix/rust-tests/atuin-tests/pr2543/README.md

 recognized as a name of a cmdlet, function, script file, or executable program.
 Check the spelling of the name, or if a path was included, verify that the path is correct and try again.

 ```

 ### Fix

 It was found that files in `~/.local/share/atuin` were causing issues with the install.
-The files were from previous experimental atuin pwsh scripts.
+After removing the files in the directory, the error went away.

-After removing the files, the error went away.
+System could run powershell and nushell fine and they share that directory.